developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

       [Kubernetes], heavingly relying on the operator pattern and the CRDs used to deploy our infrastructure as well as the Oathkeeper rules.
-- [x] **cert-manager**: We will need internet-accessible host to our cluster with TLS certificate from a trusted CA. That is where [cert-manager] is lending a generous hand. :handshake: Take a look at [cert-manager: All-in-One Kubernetes TLS Certificate Manager] if you don't have it set up yet.
+- [x] **cert-manager**: We will need internet-accessible host to our cluster with TLS certificate from a trusted CA. That is where [cert-manager] and [Gateway API] are lending a generous hand. :handshake: Take a look at [cert-manager: All-in-One Kubernetes TLS Certificate Manager] if you don't have it set up yet.
 - [x] **External Secrets**: For fetching the TLS certificates, we need access to our DNS provider (Cloudflare in this case).
 That's where we need the [ESO] to provide the API token for the cert-manager.
-Our earlier guide is a perfect place to set it up, if you haven't already:
+Our earlier guide is a perfect place to set it up if you haven't already:
       [External Secrets Operator: Fetching AWS SSM Parameters into Azure AKS].
 - [x] **Ory Kratos**: The main and most important part of this guide is the integration of Oathkeeper with Kratos.
-We will use Kratos to authenticate the users and Oathkeeper to authorize them.
-Ultimately the requests reaching the upstream server will be authenticated by two of [Ory] products.
-If you need help setting up Kratos, refer to [Ory Kratos: Headless Authentication, Identity and User Management]
+We will use Kratos to authenticate the users.
+Ultimately the requests reaching the upstream server will be authenticated and granted access by two of [Ory]'s products.
+If you need help setting up Kratos, refer to
+      [Ory Kratos: Headless Authentication, Identity and User Management]
 - [ ] **FluxCD**: This is our technology of choice when it comes to Kubernetes deployments.
 You are free to pick simpler tools such as Helm CLI.
 FluxCD is a great tool that requires a bit of learning.
-Check out our guide on [GitOps Demystified: Introduction to FluxCD for Kubernetes] if haven't already.
+Check out our guide on [GitOps Demystified: Introduction to FluxCD for Kubernetes] if you need a starting point or
+      [GitOps Continuous Deployment: FluxCD Advanced CRDs] if you are an advanced user.
 - [ ] **Jaeger**: For the observation of traces between Oathkeeper and Kratos we get to configure both to send their traces to a custom endpoint.
       That's where [Jaeger] comes into play.
-- [ ] **Azure account**: Optionally, a Azure VM having system assigned identity attached to it.
-We have covered this specific case two weeks ago in [How to Access AWS From Azure VM Using OpenID Connect].
+- [ ] **Azure account**: Optionally, an [Azure] VM having system assigned identity attached to it.
+We have covered this specific case two weeks ago in
+      [How to Access AWS From Azure VM Using OpenID Connect].
 We use this in the last part of this guide to send authenticated requests to Oathkeeper from an Azure VM.